As we usher in a new year with all of its challenges and uncertainties, we hold onto hope. עוד לא אבדה תקוותנו. Our fervent prayer as we begin 5785.

 B’Yad Ramah, NRC’s winter break volunteer experience in Israel for college students, brought together 28 college-aged Ramahniks representing the Ramah camps for a transformative two-week service trip to Israel.

 Participants engaged in a variety of service projects, including agricultural work in Kfar Truman, food packing at Tachlit for Israeli soldiers and displaced families, and volunteering at a farmers market in Jerusalem that sold produce from farms near the Gaza border.
-These activities were coupled with meaningful interactions with Israeli citizens, including a group of Israeli teens on their Mechina gap year, and visits to significant sites including Kikar Hatufim (hostage square).
+These activities were coupled with meaningful interactions with Israeli citizens, including a group of Israeli teens on their Mechina gap year, and visits to significant sites including Kikar Hatufim (Hostages Square).

 Throughout the trip, participants delved into critical discussions about current events in Israel, the rise of antisemitism in America, and their roles as advocates for Israel upon returning to their college campuses and local communities.
 These conversations fostered a sense of renewed pride in their Jewish and Zionist identities.

-It was an incredibly difficult Fall semester at NYU.
+It was an incredibly difficult fall semester at NYU.
 However, going to Israel has absolutely wiped away the burnout I was sitting with and reinvigorated my passion for next semester.
 I felt healed and am absolutely ready for next semester.
 I have gained a network of 22 new friends and allies in the fight against antisemitism, and know that whenever I am experiencing my next challenge on campus, I have a sounding board of Ramah family to reach out to.

 — Jake, Ramah Darom